The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Acknowledgements

 \section{Acknowledgements}

 MM, YB and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 MCA and MM acknowledge financial support from the Austrian National Science Foundation through FWF stand-alone grant P31154-N27.
 MAS acknowledges financial support from the Alexander von Humboldt Foundation for the research program ``The evolution of black holes from stellar to galactic scales'', the Volkswagen Foundation Trilateral Partnership through project No. I/97778, and the Deutsche Forschungsgemeinschaft (DFG) -- Project-ID 138713538 -- SFB 881.
+We thank the anonymous referee for their comments, which helped us improve this work.